+'''

 If hungry or thirsty and not raining then walk to the pub

+'''

 The important words in the above conditional statements are 'and', 'or' and 'not'.
-These words describe logical conditions and we will next look at ways in which electronic circuits can emulate these logic functions.
+These words describe logical conditions; next we look at ways in which electronic circuits can emulate these logic functions.

-5.2 Logic circuits
+5.2 LOGIC CIRCUITS

 Aircraft logic systems follow the same conventions and standards as those used in other electronic applications.
-In particular, the MIL/ANSI standard logic symbols are invariably used and the logic elements that they represent operate in exactly the same way as those used in non-aircraft applications.
+In particular, the MIL/ANSI standard logic symbols are invariably used and the logic elements they represent operate in exactly the same way as those used in non-aircraft applications.